TerrenceHo/terrenceho.github.io/_posts/2018-08-22-Benchmarking-Fib-with-Go.md

 ---

-Go has a really nice testing suite built into it's compiler tool chains.
+Go has a really nice testing suite built into its compiler tool chains.
 It's as simple as running `go test` in your package, and all files marked \*\_tests.go will be executed.
-We can also run benchmarks with during testing, by adding the `-bench` flag to the `go test` command.
+We can also run benchmarks during testing, by adding the `-bench` flag to the `go test` command.
 I never really benchmarked anything before, so I decided to explore Go's benchmarking utilities, and flex some of my algorithm skills in the process.
 Naturally I decided implement the Fibonacci sequence many, many times over.